uzgoren/girdap/pages/front/adaptive.md

 permalink: /front_adapt.html
 tags: [overview]
 toc: false
-summary: "<blockquote>It’s possible for me to make a bad movie out of a good script, but I can’t make a good movie from a bad script. </blockquote>George Clooney"
+summary: Better accuracy can be achieved by using quality grids, which can be produced by local h-refinement and r-refinement using the right error estimate
 ---

+> It’s possible for me to make a bad movie out of a good script, but I can’t make a good movie from a bad script. *George Clooney*

 George Clooney's quote for moview can be altered for numerical simulations:

-> It is possible to produce inaccurate results out of a good grid, but it is almost impossible to produce accurate results out of a bad grid. > ...
+> It is possible to produce *inaccurate results* out of a *good grid*, but it is almost impossible to produce *accurate results* out of a *bad grid*. > ...

-Managing grid quality and size in grid-based numerical simulations is essential to obtain accurate solutions in a reasonable computation time.
-According to Fidkowski and Darmofal [4], the present challenge in mesh-based simulation tools remains to be the need of robust and efficient tools for generating and maintaining quality grids around complex geometries for transient multi-scale problems.
+One of the biggest challenge in mesh-based simulation tools remains to be the need of robust and efficient tools for generating and maintaining quality grids around complex geometries for transient multi-scale problems.
+Adaptive solution techniques allow us to overcome these challenges.
+These adaptive strategies include

-This is possible through adaptive solution techniques, which include (i) h-adaptation or local mesh refinement through cell splitting/merging, (ii) r-adaptation or relocating cell vertices, and (iii) p- adaptation or varying order of numerical approximation.
-All adaptation methods rely on the choice of error indicators.
-Adjoint methods have provided satisfactory results for steady flow problems while there are limited studies on its use for transient flows.
-Other examples include residual histograms, flow geometry and predictable flow features.
-Active research areas include (i) robust anisotropic grid adaptation techniques around complex geometries, (ii) identifying error bounds, and (iii) error estimation for unsteady problems.
+1. **h-adaptation**: local mesh refinement through cell splitting/merging
+2. **r-adaptation**: relocating cell vertices